fsenf/SubImTrack/README.md

 **Why should someone like to track clouds?**

+* weather application:
-* weather application: Imagine a developing thunderstorms that brings hazards to the regions where it moves along.
+  * Imagine a developing thunderstorm that brings hazards to the regions where it moves along.
 It would be really good to monitor such dangerous clouds during their evolution.
+* climate science:
-* climate science: Clouds reflect sunlight.
+  * Clouds reflect sunlight back to space (They appear white in satellite images).
 Thus their lifetime might have an impact on the Earths energy balance.

 The mentioned examples are best done if automated tracking approaches.
 However, when rearchers start to develop new approaches they need a high quality test data base.
 It is where `subimtrack` can be used.